pixel

 • Connect with a local United Spinal chapter to invite them for a lunch and learn

-• Use our virtual Resource Center to get personalized support with benefits and guidance on many issues impacting your colleagues living with disabilities including veteran expertise and caregivers
+• Use our virtual Resource Center to get personalized support on many issues impacting your colleagues living with disabilities

-• Follow New Mobility Magazine, free with United Spinal membership, a premier lifestyle publication for wheelchair users
+• Follow our membership publication New Mobility, a premier lifestyle magazine for wheelchair users

-To learn more about our ERG resources and ways to engage with our community, contact Scott Lavery, Scott Lavery, scott.lavery@unitedspinal.org.
+To learn more about our ERG resources and ways to engage with our community, contact Scott Lavery.

 5. Are my company’s technology, products and services accessible to employees and customers with disabilities?

-TAG will have input to develop use cases for emerging technologies like AI and advancing digital skills-building for consumers and patients with mobility impairments.
+TAG provides input to develop use cases for emerging technologies like AI and advancing digital skills-building for consumers and patients with mobility impairments.
+The goal is Universal Design that benefits all of society.

-To engage with the TAG, please contact AJ Assaadi, Sr. Director, Development at aassaadi@unitedspinal.org.
+To engage with the TAG, please contact AJ Assaadi, Vice President, Corporate Partnerships.

-6. How can I learn more about the concerns of wheelchair users and people living with spinal cord injuries
+6. How can I learn more about the concerns of wheelchair users, people living with spinal cord injuries/disorders and others with disabilities?

 Facebook